 Fall back in love with blogging by doing it more.
 Let your creativity run free!
-If you start celebrating your milestones, stop comparing yourself to others and go back to the reason you started, I promise you won’t want to stop posting new content in your blog.
+If you start celebrating your milestones, stop comparing yourself to others and go back to the reason you started, you won’t want to stop posting new content on your blog.

 Keep going and you will see the results you want, just remember that it takes time.

 Do you have a strategy to stay motivated to blog?